 G Suite vs Microsoft Office 365: Plans and Pricing

 Both Microsoft Office 365 and G Suite offer monthly plans, but the former gives you more options and cheaper deals.
 If you’re planning to get Office 365 for at least a year, here’s what you’re going to pay per month, per user:

 Microsoft Office 365

 - Business Essentials – USD $5

 G Suite vs Microsoft Office 365: Cloud Storage and Sharing

 Office 365 is more practical if your company is still treading the waters.
-At its lowest bundle, Microsoft provides you 1TB of data right off the bat, compared to G Suite’s meager 30 GB.
+At its lowest bundle, Microsoft provides you 1TB of data right off the bat, compared to G Suite’s meagre 30 GB.
 It may seem fancy at first but you’ll find out that it’s not really enough if we’re talking about long-term plans.

 G Suite is the way to go if your company has some sort of establishment already.
 Jumping ahead to their Business package gives you unlimited file storage.
 However, you need 5 or more users in your organization to make an account.
 Otherwise, it’s 1TB per user.

 Typically, solopreneurs can find G Suite more appealing as they can simply buy a couple of new Business accounts to get unlimited storage.
 Every additional 1 GB on Office 365 costs $0.20 per user which is not worth the money, honestly.